-As one of the biggest names in country music, it’s no surprise Garth Brooks has amassed quite the fortune throughout his decades-long career in showbiz.
-In fact, the iconic “Friends in Low Places” crooner’s net worth is at a whopping $350 million as of 2020, according to Celebrity Net Worth.
+As one of the biggest names in country music, it’s no surprise Garth Brooks has amassed quite a fortune throughout his decades-long career in showbiz.
+In fact, the iconic “Friends in Low Places” crooner’s net worth will blow your mind.
+Keep scrolling to see how much money he makes.

-Garth’s love for music began long before he rose to international fame and superstardom as one of country music’s most iconic artists.
-According to the outlet, the singer’s parents hosted talent nights for their kids nearly every week.
+Garth’s love for music began long before he rose to international fame and superstardom.
+According to reports, the singer’s parents hosted talent nights for their kids nearly every week.
 Garth, who learned to play guitar and banjo, and his older siblings would dress up and dance during the fun activity.

-After graduating from Oklahoma State University in 1984, Garth began singing and performing in clubs and bars all around his home in Oklahoma.
+After graduating from Oklahoma State University in 1984, Garth began singing and performing in clubs and bars all around his home state.
 It wasn’t until 1987 when the entertainer and his first wife, Sandy Mahl, moved to Nashville that he was noticed in showbiz.

-In 1989, Garth released his first album, Hungry Years, which quickly found success when it became No. 2 on the Billboard Top Country Album chart.
-Shortly after the album — which also became No. 13 on the Billboard 200 chart — hit shelves, Garth released his first No. 1 hit, “If Tomorrow Never Comes.”
+In 1989, Garth released his first self-titled album, which quickly found success when it became No. 2 on the Billboard Top Country Album chart.
+Shortly after the album hit shelves, Garth released his first No. 1 hit, “If Tomorrow Never Comes.”
 That same year, he also joined late icon Kenny Rogers for his first major concert tour as the opening act.

-On top of his record-breaking hits, Garth accumulated his massive fortune with other ventures.
-Throughout his career, he made appearances on TV including the VH1 series Behind the Music and Saturday Night Live.
-He also set out on a handful of tours — including the Garth Brooks World Tours in 1993 to 1994, 1996 to 1998 and 2014 to 2017.
+On top of his record-breaking tunes, Garth accumulated his massive fortune with other ventures.
+Throughout his career, he made TV appearances on the VH1 series Behind the Music and Saturday Night Live.
+He also set out on a handful of tours, including the Garth Brooks World Tours in 1993 to 1994, 1996 to 1998 and from 2014 to 2017.

 In 2005, he announced the end of his run with Capitol Records and established his own record label, Pearl Records.
 Since then, Garth has released four compilation albums with his record label, including his 2014 album Man Against Machine and his 2016 album Gunslinger.

-Throughout his wildly successful career, however, the “Thunder Rolls” singer struggled with juggling fame and being the father of his and ex-wife Sandy’s three kids, Taylor, August and Allie, whom he shares with his first wife, Sandy.
+Throughout his wildly successful career, however, the “Thunder Rolls” singer struggled with juggling fame and being a father to three kids, Taylor, August and Allie, whom he shares with his first wife, Sandy.
 After expressing his thoughts on settling down throughout the mid-’90s, Garth officially announced he was retiring in October 2000.
 The singer — who ended his marriage with Sandy in 2001 — said he would return to the music scene when his youngest child graduated.

 In 2007, he also played “Garth Brooks: Live in Kansas City,” where he performed nine sold-out shows at the Sprint Center in Kansas City.
-He also appeared during five sold-out concerts in less than 48 hours at the Staples Center in Los Angeles for a fundraiser in support of the wildfires in Southern California.
+He then appeared during five sold-out concerts in less than 48 hours at the Staples Center in Los Angeles for a fundraiser in support of the wildfires in Southern California the following year.

 In 2014, he kept true to his word and surprised fans with his anticipated return following Allie’s graduation from high school.
-He also founded GhostTunes, a former online music store and digital library, alongside Randy Bernard and Chris Webb.
+During that time, he also founded GhostTunes, a now-defunct online music store and digital library, alongside Randy Bernard and Chris Webb.